Into Windows

 Click the Apply button.

-If you have an AMD graphics, follow the directions in Method 3.
+If you have AMD graphics, follow the directions in Method 3.

 I am no expert and I might be completely wrong, but it looks like the Intel power saver technology was the reason why I was feeling like the display brightness was automatically adjusting even after turning off adaptive brightness.

-There might be a similar feature/option in graphics drivers from other manufactures as well.
-Have a look at the properties of graphics driver before contacting Microsoft support.
+There might be a similar feature/option in graphics drivers from other manufacturers as well.
+Have a look at the properties of the graphics drivers before contacting Microsoft support.

-Step 1: Right-click on desktop, click Graphics Properties.
+Step 1: Right-click on the desktop and click Graphics Properties.

 Step 2: Once Intel HD Graphics Control Panel is launched, click Power.